backdem/democracy-topic-model/bert-based-topic-model/DETAILS.md

 - **Dictionary Alignment**: Ensuring that the topics discovered by the model aligned well with the guiding dictionary required careful tuning and validation.
 - **Country-Specific Variability**: The variability in text content across different countries necessitated a flexible modeling approach that could adapt to different national contexts.

+Although the topic modelling was instrumental to find latent topics, aligning to our dictionary proved non-feasible.